 DANNY WELBECK'S FLICK

 The Manchester United forward scored only once for England at Euro 2012, but his goal was brilliant for its cunning and exquisite timing.
-With England and Sweden at 2-2 in the 78th minute of their June 15 group stage match, winger Theo Walcott sent in a cross.
+With England and Sweden tied at 2 in the 78th minute of their June 15 group stage match, winger Theo Walcott sent in a cross.
 His back to the goal, Welbeck met the ball with his right leg and flicked it behind him with his heel, stunning Sweden goalkeeper Andreas Isaksson.
-A top five pick because the 21-year-old Welbeck's execution was astounding and the goal secured the win for England.
+A top-five selection because the 21-year-old Welbeck's execution was astounding and the goal secured the win for England.

 ZLATAN IBRAHIMOVIC'S FAREWELL